rahimgujjar/WhatsApp-WAL-XRay/Forensic-Research-Archive.md

 - **Limitations:** Full-resolution ephemeral [View-Once disappearing messages] media and audio payloads were not recoverable, as the full high-res files never reached the Windows client architecture.

+***

 ## The Ephemeral [View-Once] Logic Flaw

 While building the parser, I discovered a severe architectural logic flaw regarding ephemeral [View-Once messages] media.
 Obviously, I couldn't view a View-Once photo on the Windows app, as WhatsApp restricted that feature to mobile devices.

+### The Cross-Device Routing Vulnerability

 However, if I picked up my phone and simply quoted that unread View-Once message in a standard reply, my phone's local software would generate a low-quality thumbnail of the hidden image and attach it to the reply metadata.

-The server—most likely acting as a blind router—would then blindly trust that reply packet (thumbnail included) and route it to my Windows desktop.
-(Note: I am 90% sure this only worked for unread messages.
-If I quoted it after it was already read, it likely wouldn't work depending on WhatsApp's memory management).
+**The server—most likely acting as a blind router—would then blindly trust that reply packet (thumbnail included) and route it to my Windows desktop.**
+*(Note: I am 90% sure this only worked for unread messages.
+If I quoted it after it was already read, it likely wouldn't work depending on WhatsApp's memory management).*

+### Data Extraction & Privacy Bypass

 My parser, along with my [`thumbnail_extract.py`](https://github.com/rahimgujjar/WhatsApp-WAL-XRay/blob/main/diagnostic-tools/thumbnail_extract.py) script, successfully extracted these thumbnails directly from the desktop's WAL logs.
 As proven by my extracted JSON data, these were extremely low-quality images (ranging from 1.8 KB to 3.5 KB, with resolutions like 45×100 or 55×100).

-While text was illegible, facial recognition and context were easily identifiable.
-Crucially, this logical flaw completely bypassed the intended privacy restriction without me ever actually opening the View-Once message at any point in my life 😏😁.
+While text was illegible, facial recognition and context were easily identifiable. **Crucially, this logical flaw completely bypassed the intended privacy restriction without me ever actually opening the View-Once message at any point in my life 😏😁.**

+***

 ## Undeniable Proof